Applimu/Topology-in-lean/README.md

-This is a few folders that contain theorems about topology using the Lean 4 theoremprover.
-The folder containing all of the important information is `topology.lean`.
+This repository contains a few folders I created that contain theorems about topology using the Lean 4 theoremprover.
+The only important folder is `topology.lean`.
+Nothing here depends on any external lean libraries (including mathlib), only the lean prelude that comes when you download lean.

-It includes:
+I currently have:
 - A definition of a topology on on a set, represented as a type `X` with a "predicate of predicates" `Topology.is_open (τ: Topology X): (X → Prop) → Prop` that return whether the set is open.
 - Definitions of discrete, indiscrete, and empty set topologies
 - A basis of a topology